aswintb/matha-denta-clinic/content/about.md

 # our team
 our_team:
   enable: true
-  subtitle: "Our members"
+  subtitle: "<br><br><br>"
   title: "The People Behind"
-  description: "We were freelance designers and developers, constantly finding <br> ourselves deep in vague feedback.
+  #description: "We were freelance designers and developers, constantly finding <br> ourselves deep in vague feedback.
 This made every client and team"
   team:
   - name: "Valentin Staykov"
     image: "images/about/team/01.jpg"